Bubblyworld/jspm/examples/fresh-deno/README.md

 }
 ```

-Now the application needs a `deno.json` file to run the entry file, which can
+Now the application needs a `deno.json` file to run the entry file, which can be something like:
-something like:
 ```json
 {
   "tasks": {